 We believe that open calls provide a way to curate through a fairer mode of artistic participation and selection.
 We use open calls to give a platform to artists who have yet to be discovered or are at an early stage in their career.
 We encourage established artists to participate in order to create a non-hierarchical, intergenerational, intersectional and transcultural dialogue.

 We encourage artists to explore their creative expressions by taking risks with new art forms and radical ideas.
 We aim to strengthen our artistic community by engaging in dialogue, cross-collaboration, co-creation and sharing of experiences.
 Our ethos questions the specificities of different spaces and their publics in order to dissolve the boundaries between artists, audiences, society and politics.

 Our organisation has supported and organised events and exhibitions for international initiatives such as One Billion Rising (London, UK, 2013), projects such as the first Pride Festival in Cyprus (2014) and Genderotica Festival (Rome, Italy, 2015).

 Our own initiatives have also led to the creation of a sister organisation, Archivio Queer Italia, which consists of a platform at the intersections of queer art and activism in Italy.
 Launched at the Verona Art Fair (2013), this ambitious experiment is now an independent platform for academics, artists and activists.
-In connection to this project, we produced Teoremi, the first travelling bi-annual performance festival in Italy to address discrimination based on gender and sexual expressions.
+In connection to this project, we produced Teoremi, the first performance festival in Italy to address discrimination based on gender and sexual expression.

 We have also launched the regular performance-art-exhibition & club night Deep Trash, which features a one-night art exhibition and a performance art platform, within the context of a club night.
 Each Deep Trash event explores a different theme, and the artists are selected through an open call system.